 Soon, word had widely spread across the village, highlighting the wonder feed that Beluso Women Group was making.
 They started receiving requests from other farmers either to offer the same training, or to prepare the feed at a fee.

 Together with the rest of their group members, they saw an opportunity to generate income from this unassuming ‘tool’ — knowledge on preparing home-made dairy meal.
 The feed is popular with their fellow farmers because of its relatively low-cost, and better nutritional value.
 In addition, farmers make savings on transport costs if they were to buy the commercial feeds from the nearest town, located approximately 40 km away.

 The Beluso Women Group contributed some funds from their group kitty and purchased ingredients for preparation of the feeds which they now do regularly to meet the increased demand from the village farmers.
 They are now keen on establishing ways of accessing additional funds either through credit facilities or grants to establish a commercial enterprise on production and sale of dairy feeds.

-Flora, Catherine and the rest of their group members now have an additional source of income besides dairy production, which they are keen to build further for increased returns.
+The two women and the other group members now have an additional source of income besides dairy production, which they are keen to build further for increased returns.
 Indeed, when women farmers are meaningfully included in agricultural development opportunities, not only do farms become more productive but adoption of new technologies increases!

-The intensive 4-week smallholder dairy production training was offered under the project ‘Innovative feed system management for improving smallholder dairy production’ led by Dr. John Goopy and his team (Jesse Kagai, Charles Kagure, Linus Kiprotich, Phyllis Ndungu and Nelson Mbale), of ILRI’s Mazingira Centre.
+The intensive four-week smallholder dairy production training was offered under the project ‘Innovative feed system management for improving smallholder dairy production’ led by John Goopy and his team (Jesse Kagai, Charles Kagure, Linus Kiprotich, Phyllis Ndungu and Nelson Mbale) of ILRI’s Mazingira Centre.